atxtechbro/flightradar24/README.md

 #### How is null data represented?
 It is represented by the text string **None**

+#### How did you find the API endpoint?
+I loaded the page https://flightradar24.com and hit f12 to observe the network tab.
+Once the data was loaded, I looked for all json responses with status code 200.
+That's usually a good place to start looking for this type of data.
+It's easy to find from there.
+The key is to not waste your time looking for it without using this to hone in on the right neighborhood.
+Otherwise it can be kind of tedious like finding a needle in a haystack.

 [^1]: * [Airline and Location Code Search](https://www.iata.org/en/publications/directories/code-search/). _International Air Traffic Association_.
 Retrieved 2022-02-20.